xalanq/cf-tool/README.md

   <alias>              Template's alias.

 Template:
   You can insert some placeholders in your template code.
-When generate a code from a template, cf will replace all placeholders.
+When generate a code from a template, cf will replace all placeholders by following rules:

   $%U%$   Username
   $%Y%$   Year   (e.g. 2019)